mncampos/projeto-compilador/Etapa 1 - Analisador Léxico/README.md

-# projeto-compilador
+# Etapa 1 - Analisador Léxico
-Projeto de compiladores para a disciplina de Compiladores - INF01147
+Parte 1 do projeto de compilador

 # How to build
  Open terminal and run make etapa1